 KEY WORD EXPLANATION firmware There is a recognition problem for the internal software of the flow meter.
 Contact Ultraflux.
-EEprom The non-volatile memory is faulty, measurement is impossible.
+EEprom The non-volatile memory is faulty, the measurement is impossible.
 Contact Ultraflux.
-Function The function engine has an execution bug.
-Check the inputs to the function engine.
+Function There is a bug in the execution of the function engine.
+Check the function engine inputs.
 If the problem persists, contact Ultraflux.
-Com .ER There is a programming problem with the two DSP processors.
+Com .ER There is a programming problem for the two DSP processors.
 Turn the flow meter off, and then back on.
 If the problem persists, contact Ultraflux.
 Bad software The internal software of the flow meter is not compatible with the type of flow meter programmed (Full Pipe, Open Channel, ISD, PSD, etc.).
 Contact Ultraflux.
 Q Fault on the flow.